Philippines Blog

 Tourist Traps

-Tourists are led to believe whale sharks live wild in Oslob and the tours there take 100’s of tourists a day to view them in their natural habitat.
+Tourists are led to believe whale sharks live wild in Oslob and the tours there take hundreds of tourists a day to view them in their natural habitat.

-Not quite the life the whale sharks are used to – the unregulated practises here have lead to behavioural changes in the sharks who now rely on feeding by the fisherman while associating the tourist boats with food and will probably never venture into the open ocean.
+Not quite the life the whale sharks are used to – the unregulated practices here have led to behavioural changes in the sharks who now rely on feeding by the fisherman while associating the tourist boats with food and will probably never venture into the open ocean.

 According to studies by independent groups up to 95% of the boats and swimmers here fail to abide by the rules that stop close interaction with the species.
-As thoughtful travellers we should be aware of these practices and do our best to avoid them or at least until they are properly regulated with the animals wellbeing and sustainability being the priority.
-There are many travellers who are aware that the practices are not right but might really want to experience it anyway so will put their conscience aside.
-However there are many other ways to experience the Philippines amazing ocean wildlife in their natural habitat with accredited companies.
+As thoughtful travellers, we should be aware of these practices and do our best to avoid them or at least until they are properly regulated with the animal’s wellbeing and sustainability being the priority.
+There are many travellers who are aware that the practices are not right but might really want to experience them anyway so will put their conscience aside.
+However, there are many other ways to experience the Philippines’ amazing ocean wildlife in its natural habitat with accredited companies.

 **A note on El Nido

-We haven’t included El Nido in our must see sights and here’s why.
-Although it is often included on many lists as a must do and see, we found the opposite, especially after spending time in Port Barton prior.
+We haven’t included El Nido in our must-see sights and here’s why.
+Although it is often included on many lists as a must-do and see, we found the opposite, especially after spending time in Port Barton.
 A friend of ours who lives in the Philippines advised us to avoid it and we didn’t listen due to the overwhelming love for it on Instagram and the internet.
 This is truly a representation of how the internet (Instagram/Pinterest) does not give a truthful outlook on popular destinations.

 Dumaguete